HuyaneMatsu/hata/docs/ref/Pagination.md

 ##### `timeout`

 The timeout when the `Pagination` will expire.
-If a pagination is used, it will expire later (except if it is closed).
-This stacking effect has a 240 second limit, but the timeout itself has no limit.
+Whenever the pagination is used, it's timeout will be reseted.

 If a `Pagination` expires, it removes it's reactions to mark, it is no longer usable.